crxso/crxso.github.io/content/post/local-ai-setup/index.md

     - AI
     - Ollama
 ---
-# Local AI Setup: Ollama + LocalGPT

 | Version | Updated on | Updated by |
 | :--- | :--- | :--- |
 | v1.0.0 | 10/01/2025 | @crxso |

+## Install Ollama and Dependencies

 This guide will walk you through installing **Ollama** to run large language models (LLMs) locally and then setting up and running **localGPT**, a system for local RAG (Retrieval-Augmented Generation).

----

-## Install Ollama and Dependencies

 ###  Environment Setup